 Three 90-minute interactive virtual workshops covering Fearless Dialogues' signature Five Fears That Stifle Hard Conversations.
 These workshops are foundational to the six-week anti-racism program.

 $3500 per person

-Discount pricing is available for organizations who pay for three or more participants.
-Also, some limited scholarship funding is available for those with a demonstrable need.
-Participants must pay in full by March 31, 2023.
+Discount pricing is available for organizations who pay for three or more participants, which reduces the cost to $2,500.00 each.
+Participants must pay in full by September 20, 2023.